Task Management

 Notebooks provides several options to create task lists or turn existing books into task lists:.

-On your iPhone or iPad
+On iPhone & iPad

 • When creating a new book, simply turn on the Show as Task List switch in the dialog, and the new book will immediately function as a task list.